Social Prescribing

 Lee is offering movement and storytelling sessions as part of her ‘Every Body tells a Story’ practice.
 These are open to everyone.

 After a ten year career as a music journalist for a German pop magazine, Hattie became the first in-house writer at Comic Relief, working in a team on comedy projects with Richard Curtis, as well as interviewing project users including Rwandan widows, women experiencing domestic violence and child carers.
 Her first novel Cinema Lumiere topped the Amazon fiction charts and her second The Spectacular Vision of Oskar Dunkelblick was described as “a beautifully crafted tale about a young man’s spiritual transformation.”
+She is currently writing a book about the heart from a scientific, personal and spiritual perspective.

 Hattie is offering sessions on: ‘Writing for Wellbeing’ and ‘Writing from the Heart'.